zephir-lang/zephirc/docs/GettingStarted.md

 sudo apt install gcc cmake build-essential
 ```

-On macOS you most likely have a compiler so you'll need only cmake:
+On macOS you most likely have a compiler so you'll need only CMake:
 ```shell script
 brew install cmake
 ```